-The Career and College Promise Career and Technical Education Pathway (CTE) for high school juniors and seniors leads to a certificate or diploma aligned with a high school Career Cluster.

-To be eligible for enrollment in a Career and Technical Education pathway, a high school student must be a high school junior or senior as of the first day of the applicable academic term and meet the following criteria:

-- Have an unweighted, cumulative GPA of 2.8 or higher on high school courses, or - Demonstrate college readiness in English, reading and mathematics on an assessment (See Attachment A for college readiness scores), or - Have the recommendation of the high school principal or his/her designee and his/her rationale for recommendation in place of GPA requirement (assessment scores should be considered) and - ✓ Have the recommendation of the college's Chief Academic Officer or Chief Student Development Administrator, and - A recommendation for eligibility will not be permitted for CTE pathways that include UGETC (Universal General Education Transfer Component) course(s).

-If a CTE pathway contains a UGETC (Universal General Education Component) course, the student must meet the same eligibility criteria as a College Transfer Pathway student.
+- 1. The Career and College Promise Career and Technical Education Pathway (CTE) for high school juniors and seniors leads to a certificate or diploma aligned with a high school Career Cluster. - 2.
+To be eligible for enrollment in a Career and Technical Education pathway, a high school student must meet the following criteria: - Be a high school junior or senior as of the first day of the applicable term, and - →I Have an unweighted, cumulative GPA of 2.8 or higher on high school courses, or - →I Demonstrate college readiness in English, reading and mathematics on an assessment (See Attachment A for college readiness scores.) or - → Prior completion of required supplemental coursework. or - Be a high school junior or senior as of the first day of the applicable term, and - →I Have the recommendation of the high school principal or his/her designee and have the high school principal or his/her designee's rationale for recommendation in place of GPA requirement, and - → Have the recommendation of the college's Chief Academic Officer or Chief Student Development Administrator. - 3.
+A recommendation for eligibility will not be permitted for CTE pathways that include UGETC (Universal General Education Transfer Component) course(s). - 4.
+If a CTE pathway contains a UGETC (Universal General Education Component) course, the student must meet the same eligibility criteria as a College Transfer Pathway student. - 5.
+High school counselors should consider students' assessment scores in making pathway recommendations. - 6.
 College Career and Technical Education courses may be used to provide partial or full fulfillment of a high school career cluster.
-Where possible, students should be granted articulated credit before high school graduation based on the local or state North Carolina High School to Community College Articulation Agreement.

-To maintain eligibility for continued enrollment, a student must:

-- Continue to make progress toward high school graduation, and - Submit an updated high school transcript each academic term, and - Maintain a 2.0 in college coursework after completing two courses.

-Students who are successfully progressing towards high school graduation have access to the Career and Technical Education (CTE) Pathway for up to two years - one year as a junior and one year as a senior.
+Where possible, students should be granted articulated credit before high school graduation based on the local or state North Carolina High School to Community College Articulation Agreement. - 7.
+To maintain eligibility for continued enrollment, a student must: - Continue to make progress toward high school graduation, and - Submit an updated high school transcript each academic term, and - Maintain a 2.0 in college coursework after completing two courses.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress (SAP). - 8.
+Students who are successfully progressing towards high school graduation have access to the Career and Technical Education (CTE) Pathway for up to two years one year as a junior and one year as a senior. - 9.
 Colleges may request a graduation plan verifying what high school courses remain to complete high school and the anticipated high school graduation date.
-High school students participating in CCP may not delay high school graduation to maintain enrollment

-A student may be awarded a Career and Technical Pathway (CTE) certificate, diploma or AAS degree prior to high school graduation
+High school students participating in CCP may not delay high school graduation to maintain enrollment. - 10.
+A student may be awarded a Career and Technical Pathway (CTE) certificate, diploma or AAS degree prior to high school graduation.

-A student may not substitute courses in one program for courses in another.

-With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student may concurrently enroll in:

-- One College Transfer Pathway and one curriculum Career and Technical Education Pathway, or - Two curriculum Career and Technical Education Pathways, or - One curriculum Career and Technical Education Pathway and one Workforce Continuing Education Pathway.